philamp/jellygrail/README.md

 >
 > These Real Debrid related quirks will be fixed either soon or in upcoming JellyGrail release (along with a lot of new features).
 >
-> - Point 4/ is harder to improve.
+> - Other dev points
 >   - Separated array for detailed torrents must be cleaned regularly.
 >   - Torrents update calls seems to have too small range.

 <img src="jellygrail_logo.png">